-MUS 301: Junior Recital
+MUS 301 : Junior Recital

 The junior recital is required of all third year applied music majors.
 Students must perform a minimum of twenty-five minutes of repertoire.
 Students must also present and pass a recital hearing no fewer than two weeks prior to the recital.
+Students will combine their current skills to work on music problems through aural, verbal, and visual analysis of history and repertoire.
+Technical skills requisite for artistic selfexpression, general musicianship, professional standards, and the synthesis of all learning will be assessed.
 The applied instructor must approve all recital repertoire.
+Credits 0

-Prerequisites: Successful completion of the Sophomore Qualifying Examination is required prior to enrolling in Junior Recital.
-Program: Music and Music Education
+Successful completion of the Sophomore Qualifying Examination is required prior to enrolling in Junior Recital.

-MUS 310: Introduction to Marching Band Techniques
+MUS 310 : Introduction to Marching Band Techniques

 Introduction to Marching Band Techniques presents various techniques of marching band drill design.
 Elements of show designing, beginning with conceptualizing, designing, teaching, and cleaning the show will be covered.
 The course will also include a discussion of concepts pertaining to planning and developing balanced instrumentation and music selection for the marching band.
 Proper field placement of instrumentalists and auxiliary units will be covered.
 Students will be required to design marching band formations by hand and with a computer-based drill design program.
+Credits 1